What Ski Boot Size Do You Need?

 “What does this foot need to do inside a ski boot?”

-That is a very different problem.
+That is a different problem.

 Footbeds: useful, but not magic